dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

     return @string( s1 .. s2 )
   end

-  -- Following demonstrates an error caused by the type checking -- Note that this error is raised at runtime function x()
+  -- The following demonstrates an error caused by the type-checking -- Note that this error is raised at runtime function x()
     local s: string